CouncilofLorien/counciloflorien.github.io/docs/news/scenarios-thekingbeneaththemountain.md

 ## The King beneath the Mountains

 {: .px-4 .fs-4 .fw-200 .text-center }
-The mountain throne once more is freed!
+The mountain throne once more is freed!<br>
-O! wandering folk, the summons heed!
+O! wandering folk, the summons heed!<br>
 Come haste!
-Come haste! across the waste!
+Come haste! across the waste!<br>
 The king of friend and kin has need.

 _—The Hobbit_